karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     - Requires additional setup steps compared to the privileged mode approach.
     - Involves creating a separate Docker network for communication between containers.
     - May have some performance overhead due to the additional abstraction layer.

+> [!WARNING]
+> Running Jenkins in Docker with privileged mode and wide-open socket permissions poses security risks, including potential for privilege escalation and unauthorized access to the host system.
+This setup is not recommended for production environments without additional security measures.

 #### Method 3: Docker-in-Docker with Sysbox (Recommended)